Neurodiversity Books for Schools and Libraries UK

 ISBN - 978-1-9194631-2-4

-Through short, charming anecdotes gathered from real families, “Oops!
-My Autism is Showing!” celebrates the everyday humour of autism: from refusing to harm the imaginary frog in your throat, to renaming pockets, to taking instructions exactly as they’re given, even when Mum didn’t quite mean it that way!
+Each page captures a small, familiar snapshot, from refusing to harm the imaginary frog in your throat, to renaming pockets, to following instructions exactly as they’re given… even when Mum didn’t quite mean it that way.

 ISBN - 978-1-9194631-0 -0

-From forgetting you drove to work (and taking the bus home), to serving frozen pizza because the oven wasn’t switched on, to derailing a simple Google search with seventeen distractions and a cat meme… this book captures ADHD life exactly as it is: messy, funny, and full of charm.
+Each page captures a familiar snapshot, from forgetting you drove to work (and taking the bus home), to serving frozen pizza because the oven wasn’t switched on, to derailing a simple Google search with seventeen distractions… and a cat meme.

-Packed with short anecdotes, quick-fire jokes, and the kind of everyday chaos only the ADHD brain can produce, this book celebrates neurodiversity with humour and heart.
-Whether you have ADHD, love someone with it, or suspect your brain has several tabs open at once, you’ll find yourself nodding, laughing, and thinking, “Yep… that’s me.”
+Whether you have ADHD, love someone who does, or suspect your brain has several tabs open at once, you’ll find yourself nodding, laughing, and thinking, “yep… that’s me.”

 ISBN - 978-1-9194631-5-5

-“Oops!
-My Anxiety is Showing!” is a funny, honest, and relatable collection of real-life moments from the anxious brain.
+"Oops!
+My Anxiety is Showing!" is a funny, honest, and relatable collection of bite-sized, real-life moments from the anxious brain.
 Written with warmth, wit, and a healthy dose of self-compassion.

 About the Author